fbpx Skip to Main Content

 • Annual Pastoral Ministries Conference: Each year, in the fall, we offer a conference for those in all forms of pastoral ministry.
 This conference features a keynote speaker and workshops relevant to different areas of ministry – including catechesis!

 • Annual St. John Bosco Conference for Religious Educators: This Monday-Thursday conference in Ohio is a unique and wonderful opportunity to learn new skills as a religious educator, learn from national speakers about topics that matter to you and enjoy a retreat-like atmosphere at Franciscan University.
-We have had groups of catechists and parish leaders attend the conference in 2017, 2018, and 2019.

 Growing in relationship with God and learning about faith is a process that never ends.
 “Ongoing catechesis is ‘a lifelong process for the individual and a constant and concerted pastoral activity of the Christian community’” (National Directory for Catechesis).
 Check with your local parish for opportunities to continue your faith formation journey.
 Additionally, check out the useful resources below.